seekdestiny/udacity-CarND/CarND-Traffic-Sign-Classifier-Project/README.md

 I used the Adam optimizer (already implemented in the LeNet lab).
 The final settings used were:

 batch size: 128

 epochs: 20

 learning rate: 0.001

 mu: 0

 sigma: 0.1

 dropout keep probability: 0.5

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

-The code for calculating the accuracy of the model is located in the 16th and 17th cell of the Ipython notebook.
+The code for calculating the accuracy of the model is located in `cell# 25` cell of the Ipython notebook.

 ![alt text][image3]